Trump Has Weaponized Masculinity As President. Here's Why It Matters

 "One of the things I was noticing in the 2020 election, as I was sort of taking a look at some of the Republican women running for office, is how many of them seem to be presenting themselves as not only Second Amendment supporters, but pictures of themselves with guns — large guns."

 Matthews found that more than one-third of non-incumbent Republican women running for Congress had campaign materials prominently featuring them with guns.
-Arizona Republican U.S. House Tiffany Shedd, for example, has a photo of herself with a rifle resting on her shoulder on her website.
+Arizona Republican U.S. House candidate Tiffany Shedd, for example, has a photo of herself with a rifle resting on her shoulder on her website.
 In some campaign photos, Colorado Republican U.S. House candidate Lauren Boebert has a pistol strapped to her thigh.

 The dynamics here are complicated: the Republican Party has grown more conservative as it has grown more male — two factors that may in fact be related.
 Those women candidates simply have to appeal to that more conservative (and more male) electorate.

-The upshot is this: In a party that has struggled to elect women, where men are the majority of voters, and where the head of the party encourages hypermasculinity, the kind of women candidates who can break through may just be the ones who can speak that language.
+The upshot is this: In a party that has struggled to elect women, where men are the majority of voters, and where the head of the party encourages hypermasculinity, the kind of female candidates who can break through may just be the ones who can speak that language.

 Furthermore, to the extent that Trump appeals more to men than women, he may be accelerating these long-standing trends of both an increasing gender gap and increasing ideological distance between the parties.